 Corn maze.
 Drone footage by Luke Mehaffie, North Carolina Museum of Art.

 Sign up for the Issues in Science and Technology newsletter to get the latest policy insights delivered direct to your inbox.
-When you do, you'll receive a special offer for more than 50% off a one-year subscription to the magazine.
+When you do, you'll receive a special offer for nearly 50% off a one-year subscription to the magazine—or simply subscribe now at this special rate.